 About This Species

 Apple maggot fly is native to Eastern North America and was introduced to BC in 2006.
 Apple maggot fly is now established in the Lower Mainland, throughout Vancouver Island, and in the Prince George area.
 The only major apple growing areas in North America where this fly has NOT yet established are the Okanagan, Similkameen, and Creston Valleys.

-Apple maggot fly feeds on apples (Malus spp.) and various stone fruits (Prunus spp.) including cherries, plums, and apricots.
+The Apple maggot fly feeds mainly on apples (Malus spp.).
 Maggot damage makes fruit unmarketable, and affected orchards experience lower yields.
-The importance of apple and stone fruit crops to BC makes this a pest of serious concern.
+The importance of apple crops to BC makes this a pest of serious concern.

 Adult flies emerge from pupae in mid-to-late June and take 7-10 days to reach sexual maturity.
 They can live for up to 40 days, over which time the female flies will lay up to 200 eggs.
 Larvae will stay in their host fruit until the fall or early winter, when they exit to pupate on the ground beneath the host tree.